-Therefore, knowing some tips and advice may be useful for you to keep your visit with children as interesting as ever.
+That is why knowing some tips and advice can be useful for you to keep your visit with children as interesting as ever.
 By the way, if you check the prices of the Louvre museum, the first good news is that children get in for free.

-1. With children, a guided tour is better
+1. A guided tour with children is better

-While it is true that a guided tour of the Louvre is an advantage for anyone wishing to visit the museum, if you go with children it is even more interesting.
-This is because you can choose a specific guided tour for children, in which the guide himself will make it possible for children to participate in the visit, better understand what symbolizes and what each work means, while making you less aware of the children and more of the works or the exhibition in general.
+While it is true that a guided tour of the Louvre is an advantage for anyone who wants to visit the museum, if you go with children it is even more interesting.
+This is because you can choose a specific guided tour for children, in which the guide himself will make it possible for the children to participate in the visit, better understand what each work symbolizes and what it means, while making you less aware of the children and more aware of the works or the exhibition in general.

-Remember that there are guides who are experts in entertaining children during the visit, as they have been guiding groups of different ages for many years.
+Remember that there are guides who are experts in entertaining children on the visit since they have been guiding groups of different ages for many years.
 In addition, the guides know which works are most appealing to children and how to focus the explanations so that they are attentive and enjoy the visit.
-Not to mention that with a Louvre guide the visit will be shorter, but more intense**, just what the children expect to hear!**
+Not to mention that with a Louvre guide the visit will be shorter, but more intense**, just what children expect to hear!**

-Another less expensive option is to have an audio guide for children, so they can listen to the explanations while looking at each particular work.
-This way you will also get the children to stay focused and feel more or less involved in the visit.
+Another less expensive option is to have an audio guide for children, so they can listen to the explanations while they are looking at each particular work.
+This way you will also keep the children focused and they will feel more or less involved in the visit.